rlnorthcutt/repose/example/content/post/first-post.md

 # The Zen of Static Sites

 Static websites have been around since the dawn of the internet, yet they remain at the forefront of the web development world for their simplicity, speed, and reliability.
-In this article, we explore the enduring appeal of static sites and how tools like ZenForge are revolutionizing their creation.
+In this article, we explore the enduring appeal of static sites and how tools like SiteStat are revolutionizing their creation.

 ## Why Static Sites?